A dwelling in a green area having a 7 star NatHERS rating

 • Have high thermal mass walls like double brick or thick concrete walls facing north.

-7 Star Energy Rating
+FAQ for 7 Star Energy Rating

-The following summarizes the key energy efficiency comparisons between a 7 star rating and a 6 star rating.
+The following summarizes the key energy efficiency comparisons between a 7-star rating and a 6-star rating.

 • Demands 8-20% less energy for combined heating and cooling